Incremental Text-to-Speech Synthesis Using Pseudo Lookahead with Large Pretrained Language Model: Introduction

-In this paper, we propose a method to perform high-quality and low-latency synthesis using a pseudo lookahead generated with a large-scale pretrained language model.
-When we humans receive an incremental segment one by one, we can predict future information on the basis of the observed sentence.
+This letter proposes a method to perform high-quality and low-latency synthesis using a pseudo lookahead generated with a large-scale pretrained language model.
+When we humans need to read an unknown sentence sequentially (e.g., reading a new book), we can predict future information on the basis of the observed segment.
 Then we can read out the segment so that it is naturally connected to the past observed and predicted contexts.
-To computationally imitate this mechanism of human's incremental reading, our method predicts the lookahead using pretrained GPT2~\cite{radford2019language}, which is trained on datasets from various domains.
-It can enhance the quality of synthesized speech without increasing the latency by using the pseudo lookahead as the future contextual information instead of waiting for the ground-truth lookahead.
-Furthermore, we also propose a language model-guided fine-tuning method to estimate the contextual embedding that is more suitable for the predicted sentence with GPT2.
+To computationally imitate this mechanism, our method predicts the lookahead using pretrained GPT2~\cite{radford2019language}, which is trained on datasets from various domains.
+It can enhance synthetic speech quality without increasing the latency by using the pseudo lookahead as the future contextual information instead of waiting for the ground-truth lookahead.
+This method is effective and applicable to other incremental TTS frameworks (e.g., prefix-to-prefix decoding~\cite{Ma20prefix}).
 The model architecture is a Tacotron2~\cite{shen17tacotron2}-based end-to-end TTS model, which incorporates a contextual embedding network~\cite{ppspeech} that considers the past observed and the future unobserved contexts, and consistently trains the entire model to achieve the high-quality synthesis of the current segment.
-Evaluation results show that our method 1) achieves higher speech quality without increasing the latency than the method using only observed information and 2) reduces the latency while achieving the equivalent speech quality to waiting for the future context observation.
-This paper makes the following contributions: \begin{itemize} \item We propose an incremental TTS method incorporating sentence generation with a language model.
-It is a versatile and effective method that can be applied to other incremental TTS frameworks (e.g., prefix-to-prefix decoding~\cite{Ma20prefix}). \item We propose a language model-guided fine-tuning to obtain more effective contextual embedding, which was validated with objective and subjective evaluations. \end{itemize}
+We also propose a language model-guided fine-tuning method to estimate the contextual embedding that is more suitable for the predicted sentence with GPT2.
+Evaluation results show that our method 1) achieves higher speech quality than the method taking only observed information into account and 2) achieves a speech quality equivalent to waiting for the future context observation.